Tanuj2552/I2C-Communnication-between-multiple-Arduinos/README.md

 # I2C-Communnication-between-multiple-Arduinos

+If you want a basic understanding of Arduino, you can refer to our clubs youtube channel - https://www.youtube.com/user/RIGNITC

 It contains a zip folder of power point presentation of basics of Arduino and Arduino IDE

 This repo contains basics of Arduino PPT and some basic codes and simulations in tinkercad